 Contrary to public perception, three-quarters of all immigrants to the United States are women and children.

-That’s why policies regarding a pathway to citizenship, deportations and labor and employment categories being considered in the Senate “Gang of Eight’s” immigration reform proposals must be understood, perhaps primarily, as women’s issues.
-And that’s what the We Belong Together campaign is highlighting as the struggle for immigration reform gears up again in October.
+That’s why policies regarding a pathway to citizenship, deportations and labor and employment categories being considered in the Senate gang of eight’s immigration reform proposals must be understood, perhaps primarily, as women’s issues.
+And that’s just what the We Belong Together campaign is highlighting as the struggle for immigration reform gears up again in October.

 But as immigration reform has taken a back seat in recent months to debate on Capitol Hill about the budget and military intervention Syria, immigration reform organizers are gearing up for actions in early October in an urgent push to demand Congress create a path to citizenship for the more than 11 million undocumented immigrants currently residing in the nation.

-And women’s groups are pressing to ensure that major policy issues that affect women and families within the larger immigration reform debate remain a central message as more than 40 immigration reform groups across the country rallied during a national day of action Saturday, Oct.
-5, to build up to a national rally in Washington on Oct.
-8. The We Belong Together campaign hopes to build on its momentum from the Sept.
-12 action and continue to spotlight its gender analysis during October, which is Domestic Violence Awareness month.
+Women’s groups are pressing to ensure that major policy issues that affect women and families within the larger immigration reform debate remain a central message as more than 40 immigration reform groups across the country rallied during a national day of action Saturday, October 5, to build up to a national rally in Washington on October 8.
+The We Belong Together campaign hopes to build on its momentum from the September 12 action and continue to spotlight its gender analysis throughout October, which is Domestic Violence Awareness month.

 According to Jayapal, all the immigration reform proposals to come out of the Senate previously would have excluded the majority of women immigrants from any legalization program because of the stringent way in which legalization requirements were tied to providing a paycheck stub.